Ministry of National Development (Singapore): Responsibilities

 MND's key responsibilities include the planning, management and redevelopment of land resources and the development of public housing.
-The promotion of the construction, real estate and agrotechnology industries, as well as the management and improvement of industry standards in the real estate agent industry also come under the purview of the ministry.
+The promotion of the construction sector, as well as the management and improvement of industry standards in the real estate agent sector also come under the purview of the ministry.
 The MND is also tasked with the development and management of green spaces, recreational infrastructure and the conservation of nature areas.
-It is also the ministry in charge of food safety, animal and plant health.
+It is also the ministry in charge of animal health and welfare.

 Organisational structure

-The MND is made up of nine divisions: Strategic Planning Division, Housing Division, Infrastructure Division, Research & Strategy Management Division, Corporate Development Division, Corporate Communications Division, the Eco-City Project Office, the Centre for Liveable Cities and the Internal Audit Unit.
+The MND is made up of nine divisions: Strategic Planning Division, Housing Division, Infrastructure Division, Research & Strategy Management Division, Corporate Development Division, Strategic Communications and Engagement Division, the Eco-City Project Office, the Centre for Liveable Cities and the Internal Audit Unit.
 On 1 October 2014, the Municipal Services Office was set up under the Ministry of National Development, with the aim to improve the Government's overall coordination and delivery of municipal services.

 Strategic Planning

 The Strategic Planning Division works with the Urban Redevelopment Authority to help Singapore meet its land use needs with respect to the economy and living environment.
-It also comes up with policies relating to land use sales / planning, development control and the private property market.
+It also comes up with policies relating to land use sales/planning, development control and the private property market.